SheetJS/test_files/README.md

 files are directly from LibreOffice 4.1.4.2.
 These files were opened in Excel, "repaired", and saved as `LONumbers-EXCELVERSION.xls*`.

+`rich_text_stress` tests various types of rich text, applying formatting to the entire cell as well as parts of the cell.

+`named_ranges` tests named ranges (including valid and invalid expressions).

 # Getting External Test Files

 All external test files are pulled using the Makefile and fall under separate